lucbourrat/ParserM3UGenerator/README.md

 3. **Follow the Steps**:
    - Use the **Browser...** button to upload an M3U playlist file.
    - Click **Parse M3U File** to parse the loaded playlist.
-   - Utilize the **Preselect FR/EN/US** button to conveniently preselect channels.
+   - Utilize the **Preselect FR/EN/US** button to conveniently preselect or unselect channels.
    - Check the checkboxes to select desired channels based on group titles.
    - Hit **Generate and Download M3U** to create and download your updated M3U playlist.